jsugg/locate-apple-devices/README.md

-# Handy tool to help you locate you Apple devices
+# Handy tool to help you locate your Apple devices
 A very simple API that makes it easy to locate a device.
 The idea behind it, is to avoid wasting time by walking around the office asking everyone for the device.
 Especially useful, when working at a company that develops for mobile, and share MANY devices amongst developers.

 The API is Dockerized and ready to go.